salesforce/TransmogrifAI/docs/developer-guide/index.md

 val model: OpWorkflowModel = workflow.train()
 ```

 a number of things happen: the data is read using the DataReader, raw Features are built, each Stage is executed in sequence and all Features are materialized and added to the underlying Dataframe.
 During Stage execution, each Estimator gets fitted and becomes a Transformer.
-A fitted Workflow (eg. a WorkflowModel) therefore contains sequence of Transformers (map operations) which can be applied to any input data of the appropriate type.
+A fitted Workflow (eg. a OpWorkflowModel) therefore contains sequence of Transformers (map operations) which can be applied to any input data of the appropriate type.

 ### Fitted Workflows

-A WorkflowModel, much like a Spark Pipeline, can be used to score data ingested from any DataReader that returns the appropriate data input type.
+A OpWorkflowModel, much like a Spark Pipeline, can be used to score data ingested from any DataReader that returns the appropriate data input type.
 If the score method is called immediately after train, it will score the data used to train the model.
 Updating the DataReader_ _allows scoring on a test set or on production data.

 ```scala
 val trainDataReader = DataReaders.Aggregate.avro[Passenger](key = _.passengerId, path = Some("my/train/data/path")) // aggregates data across many records